super-heavy-milk/blog/content/posts/netrw.md

     -------------------------

-    -- set the variables captured by the closure delete_and_rtn_early = true
+    -- set the variables captured by the closure toggled_open = true
     toggled_netrw_buf_num = vim.api.nvim_get_current_buf()

-    -- expand the tree for every parent directory til root is reached local root = u.get_project_root_dir() or vim.fn.getcwd()
+    -- expand the tree upwards for every parent directory til root is reached local root = u.get_project_root_dir() or vim.fn.getcwd()
     for dir in vim.fs.parents(cmd_buf) do
       if dir == root then